Self-correction is Not An Innate Capability in Language Models: Moral Self-correction Performance

-For the self-correction methods, we validate six main methods: intrinsic (\texttt{int}), intrinsic-CoT (\texttt{int-CoT}), extrinsic (\texttt{ext}), extrinsic-CoT (\texttt{ext-CoT}), intrinsic-extrinsic (\texttt{int-ext-CoT}), intrinsic-extrinsic-CoT (\texttt{int-ext-CoT}).
-The \texttt{int-ext-CoT} is a simple yet straightforward method to take advantages of both intrinsic and extrinsic self-correction by using an intrinsic self-correction instruction at the very first round of interaction, and acquiring external feedback for all other rounds of interaction.
-By referring to \citet{huang2023large}, we design typical prompts to guide the external evaluation model do not generate its answer but only provide evaluation feedback (Appendix~\ref{app:prompt4feedback}).
-For self-correction methods using CoT, we instruct LLMs to generate CoT reasoning in the first round and make a decision in the second round, repeating this process five times (10 rounds in total).
-For the remaining self-correction methods, we conduct the process over 5 rounds.
-Performance for all methods is reported based on the results from the final round.
+For the self-correction methods, we validate six main methods: intrinsic (\texttt{int}), intrinsic-CoT (\texttt{int-CoT}), extrinsic (\texttt{ext}), extrinsic-CoT (\texttt{ext-CoT}), intrinsic-extrinsic (\texttt{int-ext}), intrinsic-extrinsic-CoT (\texttt{int-ext-CoT}).
+The \texttt{int-ext-CoT} is a simple yet straightforward method to leverage both intrinsic and extrinsic self-correction by using an intrinsic self-correction instruction at the very first round of interaction, and acquiring external feedback for all other rounds of interaction.
+By referring to \citet{huang2023large}, we design typical prompts to guide the external evaluation model to not generate its answer but only provide evaluation feedback (Appendix~\ref{app:prompt4feedback}).